Military ranks of Antigua and Barbuda

 The Military ranks of Antigua and Barbuda are the military insignia used by the Antigua and Barbuda Defence Force.
 Being a member of the Commonwealth of Nations, Antigua and Barbuda shares a rank structure similar to that of the United Kingdom.

-Commissioned Officers
+Commissioned officer ranks

-The rank insignia for commissioned officers for the army and coast guard respectively.
+The rank insignia of commissioned officers.

-Enlisted
+Student officer ranks

+Other ranks

-The rank insignia for enlisted personnel for the army and coast guard respectively.
+The rank insignia of non-commissioned officers and enlisted personnel.